wiggitywhitney/mcp-commit-story/docs/journal_init.md

 See `tests/integration/test_journal_init_integration.py` for implementation details.
 These tests use temporary directories and subprocesses to simulate actual usage, providing confidence that all components work together as expected.

+## Integration Testing: Git Hook Installation

+Integration tests for git hook installation ensure that the post-commit hook can be installed, replaced, and executed correctly in real-world git repositories.
+These tests cover:

+- Clean installation of the post-commit hook in a new repository
+- Overwriting and backing up an existing hook
+- Verifying that the hook executes after a commit (side effect test)
+- Cleanup and removal of hooks and backups

+See `tests/integration/test_git_hook_integration.py` for implementation details.
+These tests use temporary git repositories and subprocesses to simulate actual usage, providing confidence that the hook installation and execution logic is robust and reliable.

 # Post-Commit Hook Content Generation & Installation

 ## Purpose